Annealing with PID

 Using EUROTHERM PID controller

-If you are going to do annealing in the low-temperature (LT) heater and you need to keep precisely constant temperature, you might want to use a PID controller to keep track of thermocouple (TC) readings and adjust heater current for you.
+If you are going to do annealing in the low-temperature (LT) heater and you need to keep constant temperature, you might want to use a PID controller to keep track of thermocouple (TC) readings and adjust heater current for you.
+This way you just need to insert the temperature setpoint value on the computer and wait.

 How to make it work: